bearecinos/cryo_calving_2018/README.md

 ### External libraries that are not in OGGM env:

-The cryo_plots scripts requiere additional libraries outside OGGM libraries such as:
+Some of the cryo_plots scripts requiere additional libraries outside OGGM libraries such as:
 `collections` , `cartopy`, `cartopy.mpl.gridliner` , `cartopy.feature`, `cartopy.io.shapereader` and `cartopy.crs`

 Also make sure to install the `uncertainties` python library from: